 Why count elephants?
 Having accurate and reliable data about elephant population numbers and distribution is needed to form long-term conservation management plans.

 About the Count

 In many countries, surveys have not been flown in as many as 10 years, and without this data, it is challenging to assess the current state of elephant populations.
+There has not been a pan-African census in over 40 years, and none were completed using a standardized process and an independent validation process.
 Additionally, the existing data isn't well organized.
-The resulting database will provide valuable information to governments, scientists and NGOs so they can make smart decisions on how to manage elephant populations.
+Time spent debating elephant numbers is time wasted.
+The resulting database will provide valuable information to governments, scientists, NGOs and all wildlife stakeholders in Africa so they can make strategic decisions on how to manage and protect elephant populations.

-The Great Elephant Census was conceptualized by Elephants Without Borders, and is supported by other organizations and individuals on the ground in Africa and globally including African Parks, Frankfurt Zoological Society, Wildlife Conservation Society, The Nature Conservancy, IUCN African Elephant Specialist Group, Howard Frederick, Mike Norton-Griffith, Kevin Dunham, Colin Craig, Debbie Gibson, Chris Touless and Curtice Griffin.
+The Great Elephant Census was conceptualized by Elephants Without Borders, and is supported by other organizations and individuals on the ground in Africa and globally including African Parks, Frankfurt Zoological Society, Wildlife Conservation Society, The Nature Conservancy, IUCN African Elephant Specialist Group, Howard Frederick, Mike Norton-Griffith, Kevin Dunham, Chris Touless and Curtice Griffin.